Karim Coulibaly (footballer, born 2007): Club career

 Coulibaly began training for the first team towards the end of the 2024–25 season, as well as being named a substitute in a Bundesliga match against VfL Wolfsburg, In July 2025, Coulibaly signed his first professional contract for Werder Bremen.
-Coulibaly made his professional senior debut for Bremen in August 2025, coming on as a substitute in a 4–1 loss to Eintracht Frankfurt.
+Coulibaly made his professional senior debut for Bremen on 23 August 2025, coming on as a substitute in a 4–1 loss to Eintracht Frankfurt.
+A week later, on 30 August, he scored his first goal in a 3–3 draw with Bayer Leverkusen, aged 18 years and 99 days, becoming the youngest scorer in the club's Bundesliga history, surpassing the previous record held by Aaron Hunt.

+On 21 August 2026, Coulibaly signed a five-year contract with Ligue 1 side Strasbourg.
+The transfer fee was reportedly €20m.

 International career

 Coulibaly is eligible for Germany and Ivory Coast, and has made three appearances for the Germany under-17 national team.